Wireless Remote Weather Station with micro:bit

-Logic blocks, we will want to check if the variable holding the received number matches
+Logic blocks, we will want to check to see if name matches word

-0. If it matches, we will want the micro:bit to do something.
+If both match, we will want some sort of indicator.
 Visually, using LEDs would be the easiest so an animation of a square shrinking to a dot was chosen to represent the received signal.
 Once the animation is finished, we will want to clear the screen until we receive another signal.

 What You Should See

-Pressing on button A with the first micro:bit (our transmitting) will send a number out in channel
+Powering both micro:bits up, the first micro:bit (our transmitting) will send a string and number pair out on channel

-The second micro:bit (our receiving) will take that number that was sent on channel
+The second micro:bit (our receiving) will take that string and number pair that was sent on channel

 1 and do something based on the condition statement.
-In this case, there is an animation using the LED array to indicate when we have received the number.
+In this case, there is an animation using the LED array to indicate when we have received the pair.